 Throughout history countless women have given the blues a unique stamp, and fought their way to the front of the testosterone-saturated genre, oftentimes with little praise.

-Here are twelve of those women.
-These blueswomen paved the way for the musicians of today, or currently carry on the torch, while most likely intimidating the living hell out of their male counterparts.
+Here are 12 of those women.
+These blueswomen paved the way for the musicians of today, or currently carry on the torch, while most likely intimidating the living hell out of some of their male counterparts.

 1. Sister Rosetta Tharpe

 Sister Rosetta Tharpe, also referred to as the “Godmother of Rock and Roll,” is one of the most important people in music history.
 From the 1940s to ’60s, Sister Rosetta cultivated and mastered her thunderous combination of stompin’ gospel, and electric blues rock guitar.

 Her 17 albums and striking live performances played a crucial role in the formation of rock and roll guitar.
 Elvis Presley, Jerry Lee Lewis, Johnny Cash, Little Richard and Chuck Berry each cited her as a major inspiration.